 Youth Champion Board

-The Youth Champion Board develops and evaluates the Youth Champion programme.
-Each Youth Champion Board Member works on a specific project which ensures that the programme is youth-led.
+The Youth Champion Board develops and evaluates the Youth Champion programme to ensure that it is youth-led.

 Youth Champions aged 14-24 can contact the Youth Champion Board if they have any ideas or contributions to add to the programme.
 The Youth Champion Board also provide support to Youth Champions completing their challenges.

-The Youth Champion Board for HMD 2018 will be in post from September.
+The Youth Champion Board for HMD 2018 will be in post from September 2017 to March 2018.

 Hayley Carlyle – Lead Youth Champion